Kerry Weaver: Season thirteen

-After saving Luka and Abby in the season premiere, Kerry realized that her constant attempts to protect her career had cost her friendships; she owned up to her responsibility for the Clemente incident in order to save Luka from being fired.
+After saving Luka and Abby in the season premiere, Kerry realized that her constant attempts to protect her career had turned her into the kind of lying opportunist she'd always hated; she stopped the County Executive Board from firing Luka by solemnly confirming that she'd ignored or blocked Luka's efforts to get rid of Clemente and lied about it to save her skin.
 She was demoted from Chief of Staff as a result and was back to being an attending physician.
-Though she clearly struggled to adjust to her new position, especially with the current ER chief Luka Kovač now being her boss, Kerry was pleased to practice medicine full-time again; she also developed a more friendly relationship with Greg Pratt.
+Though she clearly struggled to adjust to her new position, especially with Luka being her new boss (though he wasn't angry at her after she told the truth), Kerry was pleased to practice medicine full-time again; she also developed a more friendly relationship with Greg Pratt.

 Working back in the ER, Weaver caught the eye of a TV producer filming a news segment with Dr. Morris and literally steals the show.
 She's offered a job by the executives for news reporting.
 Shortly afterwards, Kerry and her producer Courtney (Michelle Hurd) developed a close relationship, one Kerry had not felt since her partner Sandy Lopez died.
 Courtney told Kerry how her great news broadcasting could open a successful career for her.
-Kerry decided to leave County General when ER chief Luka Kovač had to enact budget cuts and eliminate an attending position.
+Kerry decided to leave County General when ER chief Luka Kovač was forced to cut $200,000 from the ER budget and the only position that afforded that was Kerry's.
 Kerry accepted a television show offer at WTVJ in Miami, despite Kovač's last-minute efforts to convince her to stay.

 Kerry Weaver's last regular appearance on ER was in the Season 13 episode called "A House Divided" Episode 280 in which Abby Lockhart expressed to Dr. Weaver that if it had not been for her, she'd never have become a doctor or a mother; she and Kerry shared a tearful farewell moment.
-As Kerry packed up and walked out of County General's doors for the last time, she only asked Luka to take care of the place for her and advised him not to make her mistake-getting involved in hospital politics, indicating that she forgave him.
+As Kerry packed up and walked out of County General's doors for the last time, she only asked Luka to take care of the place for her and advised him not to make her mistake of getting involved in hospital politics, indicating that they were on good terms and sealing that with a warm farewell hug.
 Luka took her advice and stepped down as Chief towards the end of the season, just before he married Abby.

 Laura Innes' last appearance as a series regular on the show was on January 11, 2007.
 Following her departure from the program, NBC received some pressure from GLAAD to introduce more LGBT characters.